 The Malaysian corporate income tax applicable to Tan Bock Kwee & Sons Sdn.
 Bhd. ("TBK") and Prestasi Senadi Sdn.
-Bhd. ("Prestasi Senadi") is calculated at the statutory tax rate of 24%.
-No provision for Malaysian income tax has been provided for the year ended 30 June 2023 as these two subsidiaries have not earned any assessable profits in current year.
+Bhd. ("Prestasi Senadi") is calculated at the statutory tax rate of 24% of the assessable profits for the year ended 30 June 2024.
+No provision for Malaysian income tax had been provided for the year ended 30 June 2023 as these two subsidiaries had no assessable profits arising in Malaysia.

-The provision for PRC enterprise income tax for 聯高能源(山東)有限公司 (Liangao Energy (Shandong) Company Limited) ("Liangao Shandong") is based on a statutory rate of 25% of the assessable profit for the years ended 30 June 2023 and 2022 as determined in accordance with the relevant income tax rules and regulations of the PRC.
+The provision for PRC current income tax for 聯高能源(山東)有限公司 (Liangao Energy (Shandong) Company Limited) ("Liangao Shandong") is based on a statutory rate of 25% of the assessable profits for the years ended 30 June 2024 and 2023 as determined in accordance with the relevant income tax rules and regulations of the PRC.